Gravitating vortices with positive curvature: The gravitating vortex equations with

 \begin{theorem}[{\cite{Brad,G1,G3,Noguchi}}] For every fixed K\"ahler form $\omega$ there exists a solution $h$ of the vortex equation~\eqref{eq:vortexeq} if and only if

 in which case the solution is unique. \end{theorem}

 When $\alpha >0$, finding a solution of the vortex equation \eqref{eq:vortexeq} is not enough to solve the equations in Definition \ref{def:gravvorteq}.
-As mentioned in Section \ref{sec:intro}, the existence problem for gravitating vortices has been studied in \cite{AlGaGa2,AlGaGaPi,Yang,Yang3} when $c \leqslant 0$.
-The main goal of the present paper is to provide a complete solution of the existence problem in the case $c > 0$.
+As mentioned in Section \ref{sec:intro}, the existence problem for gravitating vortices has been studied and partially solved in \cite{AlGaGa2,AlGaGaPi,Yang,Yang3} when $c \leqslant 0$.
+The main goal of the present paper is to provide a complete solution of the existence problem in the case $c \geqslant 0$.

-In order to present our main result, we state next the main results in \cite{AlGaGaPi,Yang,Yang3} in a way that is useful for the present paper.
+To finish this section we recall an important obstruction to the existence of gravitating vortices with $c \geqslant 0$.
+This obstruction was found in \cite{AlGaGaPi} and uses Geometric Invariant Theory.
 Observe first that the existence of gravitating vortices for $c \geqslant 0$ forces the topology of the surface to be that of the $2$-sphere, because $N > 0$ implies $\chi(\Sigma) > 0$ by~\eqref{eq:constantc}.
 Thus, up to biholomorphism, we can assume $\Sigma$ to be the Riemann sphere $\PP^1$.
-Consider the effective divisor $D = \sum_j n_j p_j$ determined by the pair $(L,\phi)$.
-In this setup, the condition $c = 0$ in \eqref{eq:constantc} is equivalent to $\alpha = \tfrac{1}{\tau N}$.
+Notice that, in this setup, the condition $c \geqslant 0$ is equivalent to the following constraint in the coupling constant